KaustubhMaladkar/Todo-App/README.md

 ### Useful resources

 - Thanks to [dotancohen](https://stackoverflow.com/users/343302/dotancohen) for their answer on [this Stackoverflow question](https://stackoverflow.com/questions/9264835/how-to-align-an-input-tag-to-the-center-without-specifying-the-width)

+-Thanks to [Yves Kipondo](https://stackoverflow.com/users/6108283/yves-kipondo) for their answer on [this Stackoverflow question](https://stackoverflow.com/questions/52554613/html-5-drag-and-drop-not-working-on-mobile-screen)

 - [This article](https://css-tricks.com/almanac/selectors/p/placeholder/) on css-tricks.com helped me understand how to target the placeholder of my input in order to style it